Roman salute: Portugal

 In Portugal the salute is still used today by the military to take their oath to the national flag, when they successfully complete the first phase of military instruction.
 Formed in front of the highest symbol of national sovereignty, the military raise their right arm pointed towards the flag and take their oath.

+Spain

+The salute is performed today by Spanish fascists and sympathisers of Francisco Franco, the former dictator of Spain.

 South Africa

 The Afrikaner Weerstandsbeweging, a neo-Nazi political party and paramilitary force known for its advocacy of an all-white Afrikaner Volkstaat, has used Nazi-style uniforms, flags, insignia, and salutes at meetings and public rallies.
 Hundreds of supporters in 2010 delivered straight-arm salutes outside the funeral for its founder and former leader Eugène Terre'Blanche, who was murdered by two black farm workers over an alleged wage dispute.

-Red Hand of Ulster Salute
+Scotland and Northern Ireland (Red Hand of Ulster Salute)

 The Red Hand of Ulster Salute is a modified version of the Roman Salute in which the hand is raised vertically to symbolise the Red Hand of Ulster.
 It is used by some Rangers F.C. fans to show an affinity with the Loyalist cause.
 Its similarity to the Nazi salute has caused offence and the football club and its supporters' association have asked them not to use it.
+The existence of the Red Hand salute as a separate gesture (without fascist or Nazi intent) has been questioned.